Nikolaos-Gkionis/nikolaos-ixd/docs/my-story.md

 order: 3
 title: My story
 includeInBreadcrumbs: true
-description: Instead of a CV, here is my actual story.
-A partial description of what got me to where I am today.
+description: This is rather the opposite of a CV, here is my actual story.
+A small but with key inshights description of what got me to where I am today.
 tags:
   - homepage
 ---